Volver al blog

-Managing Your Cat's Night-Time Activity: Tips for a Peaceful Night's Sleep
+Calm Your Cat’s Nighttime Energy for Peaceful Sleep

-It’s 2 a.m., and while the world outside is silent, your home is anything but.
-Your cat, full of energy, races through the house, sliding around corners and knocking over plants.
-While your feline friend views the night as an adventure, you’re left wondering how to get a good night’s sleep.
-If you’re tired of being woken up by your cat’s antics, read on for practical strategies to manage your pet’s night-time activity.
+It's 2 a.m., and while the world outside is silent, your home is anything but.
+Your cat, full of energy, races through the house.
+Many owners wonder, 'are house cats nocturnal?' as they watch their pet sliding around corners.
+While the cat at night views the darkness as an adventure, you're left wondering how to get a good night's sleep.
+If you're tired of being woken up, read on for practical strategies.

 Why Is Your Cat Active at Night?

 Cats are naturally crepuscular animals, meaning they are most active during dawn and dusk.
 In the wild, this is when they hunt for food.
-Even though your pet may not need to hunt, those instincts remain strong.
-As a cat parent, it’s important to understand this behavior to effectively manage it.
+This leads to the misconception of the 'nocturnal cat night routine'.
+Even though your pet may not need to hunt, those instincts remain strong, making the cat at night seem hyperactive.
+As a cat parent, it's important to understand this behavior to effectively manage it.

 What to Do If Cat Capers Interfere with Your Sleep